zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 atom for angle, dihedral, or improper) is missing on the indicated timestep and processor.
 Typically, this is because the two bonded atoms have become too far apart relative to the communication cutoff distance for ghost atoms.
-Typically, the communication cutoff is set by the pair cutoff, but it can be manually adjusted using :doc:`comm_modify <comm_modify>` to accommodate larger distances between topologically connected atoms at the cost of increased communication and more ghost atoms.
-However, missing bond atoms may also indicate unstable dynamics caused the atoms blow apart such that increasing the communication distance will not solve the underlying issue.
+By default, the communication cutoff is set by the pair cutoff.
+However, to accommodate larger distances between topologically connected atoms, it can be manually adjusted using :doc:`comm_modify <comm_modify>` at the cost of increased communication and more ghost atoms.
+However, missing bond atoms may also indicate that there are unstable dynamics which caused the atoms to blow apart.
+In this scenario, increasing the communication distance will not solve the underlying issue.
+Rather, see :ref:`Fast moving atoms <hint05>` and :ref:`Neighbor list settings <hint09>` in the general troubleshooting section above for ideas to fix unstable dynamics.

-If the simulation has open boundary conditions where atoms can leave, potentially at different times than other atoms they are bonded to, this error can be converted to a warning or turned off using the *lost/bond* keyword in the :doc:`thermo_modify <thermo_modify>` command.
+If atoms are intended to be lost during a simulation (e.g. due to open boundary conditions or :doc:`fix evaporate <fix_evaporate>`) such that two bonded atoms may be lost at different times from each other, this error can be converted to a warning or turned off using the *lost/bond* keyword in the :doc:`thermo_modify
+<thermo_modify>` command.

 .. _err0006: